 With the impact of Coronavirus, families are falling into hardship and your support is needed now more than ever.
 Last year alone we provided over 5,000 kg of high-quality meat to families facing financial hardship, as well as to the elderly, shelters and local centres to ensure those who need it most benefited from nutritional meals during the period of Eid al Adha.

-Once you make a UK Qurbani (£159), Muslim Aid will then instruct our recognised and registered slaughterhouses to carry out the sacrifice on your behalf.
-We follow strict shariah guidelines to ensure this is implemented on the 12th of Dhul Hijjah, which will be on Saturday 1st August or Sunday 2nd August (depending on the sighting of the moon and confirmation of Eid.)
+Once you make a UK Qurbani (£158), Muslim Aid will then instruct our recognised and registered slaughterhouses to carry out the sacrifice on your behalf.
+We follow strict shariah guidelines to ensure this is implemented on the 12th of Dhul Hijjah, which will be on 22nd of July or 23rd of July (depending on the sighting of the moon and confirmation of Eid.)

 The animal sacrificed is a hogget, a lamb in its second spring or summer, aged between one and two years.
 While still tender, a hogget's extra time on pasture allows it to develop a flavour that is richer and fuller.
 When it comes to the sacrifice, each animal is slaughtered quickly and painlessly to ensure they do not suffer needlessly.
 In accordance with the prophetic traditions, we then distribute one-third of the meat to the needy.
 In this instance, those vulnerable communities within the UK who rely on food banks and donations to keep their families afloat.
 The remaining two-thirds is then delivered directly to you as is the sunnah.
-(Delivery date will be Tuesday 4th August).
+(Delivery date will be on the thrid day of Eid).

 The day before Eid, all animals are checked for good health and to ensure they are of the right age (hogget, a lamb which is now past 12 to 24 months old but not yet a sheep) including their teeth.
 Animals that are not suitable for Qurbani are then removed, such reasons may be because they are limping, blind, have missing teeth and/or are injured.
 Only the best quality animals are selected for Qurbani.